Blog

 This is one of the most subtle risks of self-disclosure: assuming that shared experience equals shared meaning.
 Even if the content is similar, the emotional landscape may be wildly different.
 When we disclose, we offer a lens.
 But if that lens feels too prescriptive or emotionally mismatched, the client may feel unseen or even judged.
 The intention may be connection, but the impact can be disconnection.

-Self-disclosure isn’t off-limits—it’s just advanced practice.
-The real skill isn’t knowing what to share, but knowing when not to.
-Sharing is instinctual; restraint is clinical.
+n most training models, self‑disclosure is treated as an advanced skill.
+Many clinicians find that the real skill lies in knowing when not to share.
 The urge to disclose can be powerful, but learning to pause, reflect, and redirect that energy into curiosity or attunement is what makes it therapeutic.
 Sometimes, the most impactful move is holding the story—not telling it.

 Conceptualization turns the impulse to share into the discipline of restraint.

 The urge to disclose becomes a signal—a reminder to pause and ask: Is this story serving the client’s growth, or is it meeting my own need for validation?
-If the answer isn’t clearly in service of the client, then the most therapeutic move is to hold back.
+If the answer isn’t clearly in service of the client, restraint is often the more therapeutic move.
 In this way, the instinct to share transforms into a tool for attunement, guiding us toward choices that keep the focus where it belongs: on the client’s process and goals.

 This reflective pause is only the first step—conceptualization then asks us to filter the impulse through specific client factors.
 By examining demographics, motivation, clinical issues, and relational dynamics, we can determine whether disclosure truly supports the client’s process or risks shifting the focus away from their growth.
 The list below outlines these key considerations.